A corneal ulcer is a painful sore on the clear thin covering of the eye.

-The corneal ulcer may feel like something is in the eye irritating it and there may be increased sensitivity to light.
+Having a corneal ulcer may feel like there's something in the eye and you may be more sensitive to bright light.

 Corneal ulcer causes